 Have an occasional glass of red wine

 Wine is a dry and hot beverage perfect for warming and moving yang and dispelling cold.
-However, because it is so hot it carries the possibility of increasing inflammation so drink a maximum of a glass a night.
+However, because it is so hot it carries the possibility of increasing inflammation so drink a maximum of one to two glasses a week.

 The Second Spring